Hexadual/CNIT48101/docs/source/lab3.rst

 The Vagrant file references three seperate bash scripts to be ran upon the provisioning of the VMs.
 The first (bootstrap.sh) is ran for all three VMs created and adds a entry to the /etc/hosts file to add all three of the machines IPs and hostnames.
 The second (bootstrap_master.sh) is ran only upon the provisioning of the master node machine and it creates a NGINX webserver along with two .html files to be served on the webpage.
 The third script (bootstrap_workers.sh) is ran upon the provisioning of the two worker node machines.
 This script installs httrack and uses it to copy the .html files being served by the master node.

-`bootstrap.sh`
-This is the general bootstrap script that is ran on all three VMs that contains general configuration.
+This is the general `bootstrap.sh` script that is run on all three VMs that contains general configuration.

 .. code-block:: bash